MxPx: A&M years (1997–2004)

-In 1997, MxPx inked a deal with A&M Records.
+In 1997, MxPx signed a deal with A&M Records.
 This record deal saw the re-release of 1996's Life in General.
 MxPx then released two more studio albums, the first, Slowly Going the Way of the Buffalo was released in 1998.
 The album peaked at No. 99 on the Billboard 200 and was certified gold on January 27, 2000, by the RIAA.
 The band first appeared on Kevin Lyman’s Vans Warped Tour in 1997 alongside Blink-182, The Descendents and more, and went on the full tour in 1998 alongside Bad Religion, Rancid, NOFX, and many others.

-In 1999, they released At the Show, their first live album that they recorded on August 24, 1998, at the 930 Club in Washington, DC and on August 25, 1998, at TLA in Philadelphia, Pennsylvania.
+In 1999, they released At the Show, their first live album recorded on August 24, 1998, at the 930 Club in Washington, DC and on August 25, 1998, at TLA in Philadelphia, Pennsylvania.
 At the time of the recording, the band was touring in support of Slowly Going the Way of the Buffalo as well as the B-sides collection Let it Happen, also released in 1998.

 The Ever Passing Moment was released in May 2000 via A&M Records.
 The band gained critical recognition for this album and landed a slot supporting the Offspring and Cypress Hill on the Conspiracy of One tour.
 "Responsibility" proved to be a radio hit, peaking at #24 on the Billboard Modern Rock chart.
 The video, directed by The Malloys, features the band messing around and causing mayhem while caddying at a golf course, and also includes an appearance by Cheers star George Wendt.
 The song was featured in the Daria Television Movie Is It Fall Yet?.

 The band once again joined the cross-country Vans Warped Tour in 2002 alongside Bad Religion, NOFX, Reel Big Fish, and more.

 The band's version of the song "Scooby Doo, Where Are You?" is in the soundtrack of the 2002 movie Scooby-Doo.
 MxPx toured alongside New Found Glory and Good Charlotte on the annual Honda Civic Tour in May and June 2003.
 The group's studio album Before Everything & After, was released by A&M in 2003.
 The album achieved the band's highest ever chart position on the Billboard 200, peaking at No. 51.

 On August 20, 2004, MxPx joined My Chemical Romance, Pennywise, and “many bands from previous tours” to perform at the Vans Warped Tour 10-year celebration show in Foxborough, Massachusetts at the Gillette Stadium near Boston.

 The group provided the song "The Empire" for The Passion of the Christ: Songs, which won the Gospel Music Association 2005 Dove Award for Special Event Album of the Year.